redis/redis-doc/docs/getting-started/_index.md

 * [Install Redis on macOS]({{< ref "/docs/getting-started/installation/install-redis-on-mac-os.md" >}})
 * [Install Redis on Windows]({{< ref "/docs/getting-started/installation/install-redis-on-windows.md" >}})

+{{% alert title="Note" color="warning" %}}
+If you plan to run Redis at scale with large datasets, consider using extended [Redis Enterprise](/docs/about/redis-enterprise) options: software, cloud, and hybrid/multi-cloud.
+Want to learn how to install and run Redis Enterprise Software?
+See [Get started with Redis Enterprise Software](https://docs.redis.com/latest/rs/installing-upgrading/get-started-redis-enterprise-software/).
+{{% /alert %}}

 Once you have Redis up and running, and can connect using `redis-cli`, you can continue with the steps below.

 ## Exploring Redis with the CLI